-A comprehensive Resource Utilisation strategy explicitly targeted at the effective implementation of the CEP strategy and its supporting regional strategies and action plans, including its support to the commitments of the Parties under the Cartagena Convention and its Protocols, as well as integrating emerging issues will be developed..
+A comprehensive Resource Mobilization strategy explicitly targeted at the effective implementation of this strategy and its supporting regional strategies and action plans, including its support to the commitments of the Parties under the Cartagena Convention and its Protocols, as well as integrating emerging issues will be developed..

-A targeted stakeholder mapping will be part of the comprehensive Resource Mobilization strategy identifying actors and resources available to contribute to the financial sustainability of the Cartagena Convention.
+A targeted stakeholder mapping forms part of the comprehensive Resource Mobilization strategy identifying actors and resources available to contribute to the financial sustainability of the Cartagena Convention.
 Therefore, developing innovative financial mechanisms and affordable financing to assist countries within the WCR constitutes a very high priority SOCAR.